Preventive Care at Healcove: Why Prevention Is Cheaper Than Repair

 What does preventive chiropractic care mean?

-Preventive chiropractic care focuses on maintaining mobility, supporting recovery, and addressing small movement restrictions before they become more disruptive.
+Preventive chiropractic care on maintaining mobility, supporting recovery, and addressing small movement restrictions before they become more disruptive over time.

 Is preventive care necessary if I feel fine?